piotrwitek/typesafe-actions/README.md

 ### Migrating from `redux-actions`

-If you're using `redux-actions`, its `createAction` can be replaced with any of the above styles.
-Usage of its `createActions` function will need to be replaced with individual usages of `createAction`.
+If you're using `redux-actions` you can replace `createAction` with any of the above styles.
+Currently there is no equivalent of `createActions` function, so it will need to be replaced with individual usages of `createAction`.
 The resulting hash of actions does not provide inference for the individual values.

-Additionally, if you're migrating from JS -> TS, you can swap out action creators with `typesafe-actions` and use them with `handleActions` from `redux-actions` in JS.
-This is because the action creators exposed by `typesafe-actions` provide the `toString` method used by `redux-actions` to route actions to the correct reducer.
+Additionally, if migrating from JS -> TS, you can swap out `redux-actions` action-creators in your `handleActions` with action-creators from `typesafe-actions`.
+This works because the action creators exposed by `typesafe-actions` provide the `toString` method used by `redux-actions` to match actions to the correct reducer.

 [⇧ back to top](#table-of-contents)